vars1ty/HybridBar/VARIABLES.md

 ## Limitations
 There's only two limitations with variables:
 1. You can only specify up to `64`, although I don't expect you to exceed this limit for one single Hybrid session.
-2. Tooltip commands do not currently support variables, although I might add support for this in 0.3.7.
+2. Tooltip commands do not currently support variables.